-However SCS Delivery has identified that many of their visitors might need questions answered.
-So instead of hiding that in a link in the footer or navbar, they decided it was important to also make this an obvious button all over the website.
+However, SCS Delivery has identified that many of its website visitors might need questions answered.
+So instead of hiding that in a link in the footer or navbar, they decided it was essential to also make this a prominent button all over the website.

 We love it because they successfully pulled off 2 calls to action and made sure they didn't compete with one another.

-On that note, we’d recommend 99% of the time only using one clear call to action.
-But in this case SCS successfully made two work for them.
+On that note, we'd recommend 99% of the time only using one clear call to action button.
+But in this case, SCS successfully made two work for them.

-HIP Entertainment pulls off one-of-a-kind events for those who are looking to break free from what everyone else is doing.
-What we love about their site is how they identify their customers' problems.
+HIP Entertainment pulls off one-of-a-kind events for those looking to break free from what everyone else is doing.
+We love their site because they do a fantastic job identifying their customer's problems.